sparkcognition/aistudio/projectfiles.markdown

 ### Files

 Files will be added to the file list through user upload or through creation in a pipeline.
-Once they've been added they will show up in the list.
-You download or delete files by clicking the three dots next to the name of the file.
+You can download or delete files by clicking the three dots next to the name of the file.